Syrian Revolutionary Left Current: Publications

+He has also published a number of pamphlets and books, including: Who are we?, The Syrian Communist Party: Decadence and Splits, The Marxist position on the religious phenomenon, the reactionary reaction and counter-revolution in Syria, the Syrian bourgeoisie and the popular revolution, in order to build the militant socialist left, Ukraine and the imperialism of the twenty-first century.

 Armed wing: People's Liberation Faction

 Armed members of the Revolutionary Left Current operating in Syria announced themselves in January 2014.
 On 18 March 2014, three armed and masked militants announced the formation of the People's Liberation Faction as part of the Syrian Revolutionary Left Current.
 Fighters of the group were armed with Kalashnikov rifles, PK machine guns, and RPG-7s.
 The group also used a technical, a mortar, and a DShK heavy machine gun.
 It cooperated with several local Free Syrian Army-affiliated groups.

 On 12 April 2014, a unit in the group attempted to redeploy fighters from the Hama Governorate to support other rebel groups in the Battle of Aleppo, when they were stopped at an al-Nusra Front checkpoint.
 Clashes then ensued and 3 fighters from the People's Liberation Faction were killed.

 Fighters of the group redeployed to Kobanî in order to reinforce the city against an ISIL offensive in September 2014.

 In late 2014, due to persecution by "counter-revolutionary forces", the People's Liberation Faction largely suspended its activities in Syria.
 It officially announced its dissolution on 26 January 2015.